-We were able to prove that such a universal trend was a robust consequence of spatial and abundance distributions.
-Therefore, this trend is rather independent from the particular dynamics of the individuals in the ecosystem (competition, dispersal… etc).
+We demonstrated that this universal trend is a robust consequence of species' spatial and abundance distributions.
+Specifically, the S~A1/4 relationship is expected when individuals of a species are highly clustered and their abundance distribution approximates a lognormal (a frequently observed phenomenon).
+Therefore, this trend is rather independent from the particular dynamics of the individuals in the ecosystem (competition, dispersal… etc), leading to its apparent universality.

 Species-area accumulation curve from Garcia Martin et al. As long as individuals cluster and the abundance distribution is log-normal, you get a power-law Species-Area Rule.